 They develop analytical problem-solving skills and learn to evaluate and apply information technology.
 It is important the children have a broad, deep understanding of computing and are confident, creative and independent learners, who are able to access the ever-changing technology around them.

 To ensure high standards of teaching and learning in Computing, we implement a curriculum that is progressive throughout the school.
 Computing is taught through weekly lessons and covers all aspects of the National Curriculum.
-Our computing curriculum is a combination of ‘Rising Stars Switched On Computing’ and the Purple Mash scheme of work.
+Our computing curriculum is a combination of the Purple Mash and Teach Computing schemes of work.
 This approach ensures a broad and balanced coverage of experience and opportunity.
 It helps the children build on prior knowledge and, at the same time, introduces new skills and challenges.
 In the Computer Science strand of the curriculum, Key stage one focuses on developing the use of algorithms, programming and how technology can be used safely and purposefully.
 In lower key stage two, lessons still focus on algorithms, programming and coding but in a more complex way and for different purposes.

 Cross-curricular links are also important and support the skills taught in the Information Technology strand.
 Activities include word processing, creating images, taking and using photographs and video, creating music and animations, using and creating databases, producing and contributing to blogs.
 These activities give meaningful context to show the benefits of using technology in everyday life.
 Children have access to a variety of technology, such as interactive white boards, visualizer’s, laptops, Chromebooks, iPad’s and Beebots.
 In addition, the children have access to the cloud-based platform, Purple Mash, both at home and in school.
 This aims to equip the children with the knowledge, skills and understanding they need to thrive in the digital world of today and the future.